younes38/TravelTime/README.md

 A machine learning model to predict the time needed to travel from one location to another.

 ## Steps
+Here are the steps I passed through when I was implementing the model.
-1. Read the data and get some primary iformations.
+1. Read the data then get general informations about the data.
 2. Handle missing values.
 3. Extract features from the date feature.
-4. Encode data using one hot Encoding
+4. Encoded data using one hot Encoding
-5. Visualise data using Matplotlib
+5. Visualised data using Matplotlib
-6. Use kmeans algorithms to gather near locations together and then add a new features "pickup" and "dropoff".
+6. Used kmeans algorithm to gather near locations together (using latitude and longitude features) and then add a new features "pickup" and "dropoff".
-7. Use a machine learning (XGBRegressor in my case) to train and make predictions.
+7. Used a machine learning algorithm (XGBRegressor in my case) to train the model and make predictions.

 ## Dataset